 If you read five or more new books a month, it’s worth the price.
 Especially if you prefer to read the more expensive books or audiobooks that are available.

 However, if you’re a very occasional reader, Kindle Unlimited may not be your best option.

 Keep in mind that several of the e-books available are affordable on their own (ranging between $0.99 and $4.99).
 So, if the books you read are in the lower price range, you’ll need to read five to nine books per month for the subscription to make sense economically.

 Most avid readers, however, will be able to quickly make up the cost of the subscription after reading a few books throughout the month.

 Prime Reading, meanwhile, is better for readers that want a more “mainstream” reading experience with better-known books and authors.

-The thing is, as part of Amazon Prime, it comes with Prime Video (free instant access to video streaming), Prime Music, free unlimited photo storage, and free two-hour, one-day, and two-day delivery.
-You can save on Netflix and Spotify!
-So, if you also shop on Amazon, and/or even just occasionally watch music and movies, the Prime program is still a better deal.
+As part of Amazon Prime, the subscription also comes with Prime Video (free instant access to video streaming), Prime Music, free unlimited photo storage, and free two-hour, one-day, and two-day delivery.
+You can even save on Netflix and Spotify!

 No worries about the risks, because it’s free to cancel any time.